 1/2 Point each:

-- Attend a District Chapter meeting
+- Participate in a District Chapter meeting

 - Recruit a new member to the CPA

-- Submit a nomination for the annual Canadian Parking Association Awards
+- Submit a nomination for the annual Canadian Parking Association Awards program

 - Renew your CPA membership each year (1/2 point per year)

 Once payment has been received by the Canadian Parking Association, applicants will be enrolled and study materials will be provided in a password-protected PDF format along with a Letter of Enrolment confirming the start date and last date for examination to be scheduled.

 Member employers may purchase a copy of the Course Material to assess the suitability of the content for their employees prior to registering the individuals.
 Fee is non-refundable and does not include an examination option.
 Reproduction of the course materials in any form is prohibited.